Mr-Dheer/Feature-Engineering/README.md

-## This repository contain one stops detailed guide to handle the Feature Engineering in any kind of DataSet such as :-
+## This repository contains one stops detailed guide to handle the Feature Engineering in any kind of DataSet such as :-

 - Handling Missing Values in both Categorical and Numerical
 - Finding and Removing Outlier